Category Definitions

 9L g - Transmitters - Multi-Channel

-Transmitters capable of outputting multiple channles, for use with analytical sensors and probes.
-All multi-channel transmitters should be included even if the capability has not been used.
+Transmitters, designed for use with analytical sensors and probes, capable of outputting multiple channels - regardless of the measured variables.
+Multi-channel transmitters should be included even if the capability has not been used.

 examples